 Alum block is something your grandfather probably used, but because post-shave balms became all the rage, it went out of fashion.

-That alum block is a much better shout, plus you’ll love the retro cool feeling!
+That alum block is a much better shoot, plus you’ll love the retro-cool feeling!

 If you are keen on using some form of aftershave or tonic, I would suggest using an alcohol-free aftershave or toner as this will prevent you from irritating or drying out your skin.